meppent/paradigm-ctf-2022-writeup/just-in-time/README.md

 For example, `A000c` (encoded `41000c`) is equivalent to `++++++++++++` (encoded `2b2b2b2b2b2b2b2b2b2b2b2b`).
 These pseudo-opcodes are used during the pre-processing, before the compilation, to optimize duplications of opcodes and `[-]` loops (replaced by `0##`).
 For example, `>>>>>>>` (encoded `3e3e3e3e3e3e3e`) is replaced by `R0007####` (encoded `52000723232323`).
 It is not clear if it is intentional, but we can use these pseudo-opcodes in the input program.

+### Invalid opcodes

+If an invalid opcode is given in the input program (not in the opcodes and pseudo-opcodes listed above), it will be added as it in the output EVM bytecode, but it will be preceded by the opcodes `dead` and succeded by the opcodes `beef`, that are only invalid EVM opcodes.

 ## Presentation of some unexpected behaviors of the compiler

 The compiler presents some unexpected behaviors (and the author apologizes for this in the comments of the contract).
-We list here all the ones we found, but not all of them we be used in our solution.
+We list here all the ones we found, but not all of them will be used in our solution.

-### Pseudo-opcodes don't escape the following characters
+### 1. Pseudo-opcodes don't escape the following characters

 The four pseudo-opcodes `R`, `L`, `A` and `S` read during the compilation the two following bytes to determine the number of repetitions.
 But these two bytes are considered as normal input opcodes during the pre-processing, especially during the loop detection.
 So, if for example there is in the input programe the opcodes `A005b` (encoded `41005b`) to add 91 to the last elemtn on the stack, it will be interpreted as `A00[` (because `[` is encoded by `5b`) during the pre-processing.
 So, during the loop detection, it will consider that there is here the begining of a new loop.
 It can make the transaction revert (it can happen if all the brackets are not matched), or worse, add unexpected loops in the code.

-### The optimization pass doesn't replace the correct number of opcodes
+### 2. The optimization pass doesn't replace the correct number of opcodes

 To optimize the duplications of characters, the optimization pass replaces them by pseudo-opcodes.
 To avoid reindexing the opcodes in the list, the difference of opcodes are replaced by `#` (the opcodes that does nothing).
 For example, `++++++++++++` is replaced by `A000c#########`.
 But, the number of opcodes to replace is miscomputed.
 Indeed, in a series of several identical opcodes, the opcodes `#` are ignored (because `+++###+++-` is equivalent `++++++`), but the number of ignored opcodes is not computed.
 So, `+++###+++-` wil be replaced by `+++A0006###-` instead of `A0006######-`.
 Note that here the final `-` is necessary because the compiler doesn't replace a repetition of opcodes if it is at the end of the input program (another unexpected behaviour but without any repercussion).
 Eventually, 9 will be added istead of 6.
 In the general case, it will execute more time that expective the action.

+### 3. Invalid opcodes can badly influence the output code

+In theory, the invalid input opcodes are not accessible by any means because they are surrounded by invalid EVM opcodes.
+Indeed, if the program counter should naturally arrive to the invalud input opcode, the transaction will revert because it is preceeded by invalid EVM opcodes.
+We also can't jump on them because it needs a JUMPDEST opcode, that is `5b`, the encoding of `[`, a valid input opcode.
+But, if we put a PUSHN opcode with N > 2, it will escape opcodes that are further.
+Indeed, the N bytes following a PUSHN are escaped, in the sense that they can't be executed as actual opcodes.
+So, any PUSHN with N > 2 in the input program can lead to unexpected behaviours.

+### 4. There is no check that all the opened brackets are closed

+### 5. Not all the storage variables is cleaned after an execution

+Almost all the storage variables are cleaned when they are no more used, in order to reset them for the next execution.
+But two variables are not reset: the mappings `loops` and `basicBlockAddrs` (because they are mapping, so it is impossible to reset them, the keyword `delete` doesn't work on mappings).
+So, these two mappings will keep their values of the end of the execution in a later execution.

 ## Building the solution